 Distinctive Feature of the Program

 Experiential Learning: Learning by doing via PBL; Project Based Learning and Problem Based Learning: Eight thematic projects on real life problems.
 Projects are exploratory and descriptive during the earlier part of the program and are prescriptive and implementation oriented during the later semesters.
 These projects include fieldwork and internships as a mandatory part of the semester work as described below.

 During each semester, students work on a major experiential learning project dealing with a real life problem.
 Each thematic project consists of multiple sub-projects corresponding to the six threads linking the courses across the semesters:

-- Semester-1: Foundational Projects
+- Semester-1 & 2: Foundational Projects

-- Semester-7: Projects related to social enterprises dealing with globalization issues
+- Semester-7: Projects related to Violence and Business Incubation

-Courses designed around PBL sub-projects with deliverables requiring application, analysis/evaluation and creation levels of Bloom’s taxonomy
+Courses designed around PBL sub-projects with deliverables requiring application, analysis/evaluation and creation levels of Bloom’s taxonomy.

 Courses in each thread integrate perspectives from multiple subject areas.
 Every semester has a course from each one of the following threads:

-- Thread-1: Social Enterprise Design (SED) from philosophical and psychological perspectives.
+- Thread-1: Social Enterprise Design (SED) from philosophical and psychological perspectives

 - Thread-2: Social Enterprise Challenges (SEC): Social advocacy challenges from socio-economic, political, governmental and other power structures across civilizations and history